gatsbyjs/gatsby/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 If you've been waiting to try out React, Gatsby is a great place to start!
 If you're struggling to make your React app fast, try switching to Gatsby!
 If you're tired of using technology X to build websites and have a huge secret crush on React, well, Gatsby is waiting with open arms 🤗

-And lastly, if you're a performance-obsessed engineer like me, come help build Gatsby and improve the performance of thousands (growing quickly) of Gatsby sites on the internet.
+And lastly, *if you're a performance-obsessed engineer like me, come help build Gatsby* and improve the performance of thousands (numbers growing quickly) of Gatsby sites on the internet.